Tecumtum: Cultural clashes

 Tyee John was a Shasta chief who was faithful to the Table Rock Treaty.
 All the Indian agents regarded John as the most incredible and heroic chief in the Native history.
 But his life was never in peace.
 Chief John lived on Deer Creek near the Illinois valley, with his family, sons, and daughters.
-The first engagement between the whites and Chief John was in August of 1856, when Lieutenant Burrell Griffin and his troops invaded an Indian village.
+The first engagement between the whites and Chief John was in August 1856, when Lieutenant Burrell Griffin and his troops invaded an Indian village.
 The whites were simply overpowered and were forced to retreat.
-The major clash was with the gold miners who murdered Tecumtum’s son and his fellow troop.This aroused Chief John’s temper, moreover, the government refused to punish those criminals.
+The major clash was with the gold miners who murdered Tecumtum's son and his fellow troop.
+This aroused Chief John's temper, moreover, the government refused to punish those criminals.
 Tecumtum and his people suffered through terrible invasions, injustice, and persecutions.
-Conflicts and tensions became more intense when the troops of Tipsu Tyee’s band did violations such as thefts, burnings and killing two white settlers.
+Conflicts and tensions became more intense when the troops of Tipsu Tyee's band did violations such as thefts, burnings and killing two white settlers.
 Therefore, in the early 1854, the miners started attacking into the Deer Creek.
 The Shasta warrior led his people into the forest where they can hide and escape from the whites.
 The whites became strong after the California Volunteer Militia involved into the war.
 Colonel Buchanan and Captain Andrew Smith took parts against the Shasta leader in Rogue River War.
 In 1856, Tecumtum addressed Colonel Buchanan saying, "You are a great chief.
 So am I. This is my country; I was in it when those trees were very small, not higher than my head.
 My heart is sick with fighting, but I want to live in my country.
 If the white people are willing, I will go back to the Deer creek and live among them as I used to do.
 They can visit my camp, and I will visit theirs; but I will not lay down my arms and go with you on the reserve.
 I will fight.
 Good-by."
 Eventually, on the Coast Reservation, Over half of the Rogue Tribe was removed due to the Siletz Agency.